Nina Ottosson Dog Toys | Teach Your Dog New Tricks with these Interactive Dog Toys

 Caring for these toys is pretty simple.
-Information on the toys I was looking at indicate to simply remove all the remaining treats or food and hand wash with soap and warm water.
+Information on the toys I was looking at indicates to simply remove all the remaining treats or food and hand washes with soap and warm water.
 Followed up by rinsing and drying.
 It would be nice if these toys were dishwasher safe, but I could not find any that indicated they were.

 If you decide to get one for your pup let us know how it goes and what they think of the toy!
 We would be really excited to hear what you think and even see some videos!